 - Is your single friend single because they are sad or angry, or is it because they can’t seem to find anyone who loves them or whom they can love?
 Most likely they have been a serial dater.

 - What about the committed couples you know?
 Are they together because of financial reasons or security?
-Where have they compromised in order to have a relationship that looks better on the outside to the public than it really is?
+Where have they compromised in order to have a relationship that looks better on the outside than it really is?

 You must also be sure that the people you are asking for advice and opinions have the same values as you.
 If they don’t, then the advice they do give you will also be biased.